How to use Appdome's OneShield Anti-Tampering in Android Apps

 }

-Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Anti-Tampering.
+Using Appdome, there are no development or coding prerequisites to build secured Apps by using Android Anti-Tampering.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

-Releasing and Publishing Mobile Apps with Anti-Tampering
+Releasing and Publishing Mobile Apps with Android Anti-Tampering

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: